 Concern over climate change, including the impact of global warming, has led to significant U.S. and international regulatory and legislative initiatives to limit greenhouse gas ("GHG") emissions.
 In 2007, the U.S. Supreme Court ruled that the United States Environmental Protection Agency ("EPA") was authorized to regulate carbon dioxide under the U.S. Clean Air Act.
-The EPA subsequently initiated a series of regulatory efforts aimed at addressing greenhouse gases as pollutants, including finding that GHG emissions endanger public health, implementing mandatory GHG emission reporting requirements, and setting carbon emission standards for light-duty vehicles.
+The EPA subsequently initiated a series of regulatory efforts aimed at addressing GHGs as pollutants, including finding that GHG emissions endanger public health, implementing mandatory GHG emission reporting requirements, and setting carbon emission standards for light-duty vehicles.

 Environmental legislation and regulations have changed rapidly in recent years, and it is likely that we will be subject to even more stringent environmental standards in the future.
 Legislation has been proposed in the U.S. Congress to address GHG emissions and global climate change, including "cap and trade" programs, and some form of federal climate change legislation or additional federal regulation is possible.
-A number of states, including states in which we have operations and facilities, have considered, are considering or have already enacted legislation to develop information or address climate change and GHG emissions, including state-level "cap and trade" programs.
-Currently, we are required to annually report GHG emissions from our steel mill to the State of Oregon Department of Environmental Quality and the EPA.
+A number of states, including states in which we have operations and facilities, have considered, are considering or have already enacted legislation or executive action to develop information or address climate change and GHG emissions, including state-level "cap and trade" programs.
+Currently, we are required to annually report GHG emissions from our steel mill to the State of Oregon Department of Environmental Quality and the EPA, and in March 2020, the Governor of Oregon issued an executive order directing state agencies to take certain actions to reduce and regulate GHG emissions including development of a "cap and reduce" program that would cover large stationary sources.

 Although our objective is to maintain compliance with applicable environmental laws and regulations, we have, in the past, been found to be not in compliance with certain environmental laws and regulations and have incurred liabilities, expenditures, fines and penalties associated with such violations.
 In December 2000, we were notified by the EPA that we are one of the potentially responsible parties that owns or operates, or formerly owned or operated, sites which are part of or adjacent to the Portland Harbor Superfund site.
 Further, we have been notified that we are or may be a potentially responsible party at sites other than Portland Harbor currently or formerly owned or operated by us or at other sites where we may have responsibility for such costs due to past disposal or other activities.
 See discussion in Part I, Item 1A.
-Risk Factors and Note 8 - Commitments and Contingencies in the Notes to the Consolidated Financial Statements in Part II, Item 8 of this report.
+Risk Factors and Note 9 - Commitments and Contingencies in the Notes to the Consolidated Financial Statements in Part II, Item 8 of this report.

-In fiscal 2019, capital expenditures related to environmental projects were \$36 million, and we expect to spend in the range of \$15 million on capital expenditures related to environmental projects in fiscal 2020.
+In fiscal 2020, capital expenditures related to environmental projects were \$10 million, and we expect to spend in the range of \$24 million on capital expenditures related to environmental projects in fiscal 2021.